 While going fast is fun, how well can you stop at peak power?
-This is something the must be considered for every build.
-Whether it be a race car or a streetcar, how well you can brake and how often will make a notable difference.
-There are several benefits to a big brake kit, including enhanced performance, longevity, and even aesthetics, which we will cover below.
+Consider this for every build.
+Whether it be a race or a street car, how well you can brake and how often will make a notable difference.
+There are several benefits to a Big Brake Kit, including enhanced performance, longevity, and even aesthetics.

-In short, big brake kits feature larger calipers that house an oversized brake pad, which help enhance brake power under sustained high-heat conditions.
-The larger calipers include more contact pins which are used to hold and compress the larger brake pads.
-And, with an increased brake pad surface on the brake rotor, the time needed to stop is decreased.
-Larger calipers also help dissipate heat from the brake process, contributing to decreased brake fade, which is a build up of energy and heat from the brakes that causes them to start slipping after an extended amount of time being used.
+Big brake kits feature large calipers that house an oversized brake pad.
+These will help enhance brake power under sustained high-heat conditions.
+The larger calipers include more contact pins.
+They hold and compress the larger brake pads.
+It takes less time to stop with an increased brake pad surface on the brake rotor.
+Larger calipers dissipate heat from the brake process.
+Brake fade decreases with this.
+Brake fade is a build up of energy and heat from the brakes that cause them to slip after an extended amount of time.

-Additionally, many big brake kits feature two-piece rotor designs which provide light weight, fade-free performance and effective grip on the racetrack as well as comfortable, easy-to-use operation under normal driving conditions.
-The two-piece rotor design reduces rotating and unsprung weight, allowing your car to stop quicker more efficiently.
-Additionally, two-piece rotors help significantly with weight reduction – for example, our rotor design is extremely lightweight when compared to OEM one-piece rotors, commonly weighing up to 50% less than OEM rotors of the same size.
-Our kits also feature light weight center sections crafted from 6061-T6 aircraft-grade aluminum give you the benefit of lower rotational mass – making wheels easier to stop and giving you the instant snap of brake response that’s proper for high performance driving.
-Because the outer section of the two-piece rotor can expand and contract independently from the center section, chances of the entire rotor warping due to heat buildup are greatly reduced.
+Additionally, many big brake kits feature two-piece rotor designs which provide light weight, fade-free performance.
+They also ensure effective grip on the racetrack as well as easy-to-use operation under normal driving conditions.
+The two-piece rotor design reduces rotating and unsprung weight, allowing your car to stop more efficiently.
+Furthermore, two-piece rotors help with weight reduction.
+For example, our rotor design is lightweight compared to OEM one-piece rotors, commonly weighing up to 50% less than OEM rotors of the same size.
+Our kits also feature lightweight center sections crafted from 6061-T6 aircraft-grade aluminum.
+Thus, giving you the benefit of lower rotational mass.
+Lower rational mass makes wheels easier to stop and gives you instant brake response that’s proper for high performance driving.
+The outer section of the two-piece rotor can expand and contract independently from the center section.
+Because of this, the chances of the entire rotor warping due to heat buildup are greatly reduced.
 And, since aluminum is a better conductor of heat, the center sections serve as effective heat sinks by passing heat away faster to the air and to the hub assembly.
 Combined, these two factors give two-piece rotors a much longer service life than traditional one-piece rotors.